-The YMCA of Greater Toronto is a charity empowering people with essential services that address the most urgent needs in our communities — from housing to unemployment, poverty, inequity, and more.
+The YMCA of Greater Toronto is a charity addressing the most urgent needs in our communities — from housing to unemployment, poverty, inequity, and more.

 From youth who get a fresh start in our shelters to families who rely on financial assistance to get active and healthy, people from all walks of life overcome barriers and reach their true potential at the Y.